graphaelli/zat/README.md

 ## How

+ ! if you prefer to run a dockerized version of zat, follow the detailed instructions [here](docs/complete_configuration_guide.md) !

 `zat` requires `go` to build - 1.13+ is recommended, for proper error formatting, but will work with older versions.

 ```